-I ended my stay in Cyprus on the remote Karpaz (aka Karpas, Karpass, Karpasia, Kırpaşa and a few more) Peninsula, the island’s panhandle.
+I ended my stay in Cyprus on the remote Karpaz (also known as Karpas, Karpass, Karpasia, Kırpaşa, and a few more) Peninsula, the island’s panhandle.
 Isolated by geography, the fifty-mile-long peninsula is within the occupied territory of northern Cyprus.
-Karpaz is home to wild donkeys, loggerhead turtles and secret churches.
+Karpaz is home to wild donkeys, loggerhead turtles, and hidden churches.

 A few weeks earlier, my daughter Allie and I ventured to Karpaz to climb to the top of Kantara Castle and explore the ruins of Salamis.
 (Please see a previous post, “The other side.”)
 I returned to dig a little deeper.

-Just east of Girne (aka Keryneia and Kyrenia) on the north coast of Karpaz, thousands of condos and apartments line the rolling landscape overlooking the water.
+Just east of Girne (also known as Keryneia and Kyrenia) on the north coast of Karpaz, thousands of condos and apartments line the rolling landscape overlooking the water.
 Little boxes in rows.
 Most of them appear not only uninhabited but unfinished, concrete platforms on weedy lots.
-The occasional resort hotel imposes itself but appears equally ghostly.
-The infrastructure is all there but no one is home.
+The occasional resort hotel imposes itself on the landscape, but appears equally ghostly.
+The infrastructure is there but no one is home.
 I assume the bottom fell out of the real-estate market during the recession and thus the properties sit.
-Further east, the empty developments give way to pastures and fields, green hills dotted with yellow-sandstone ruins, rocky shores and blue water.
+Further east, the empty developments give way to pastures and fields, green hills dotted with yellow-sandstone ruins, rocky shores, and blue water.

 And military installations.
 As I headed east, I made a wrong turn and found myself in the middle of the Turkish army’s equivalent of a Ranger training camp.
-Barbed wire and serious-looking signage.
-A field full of bunkers, mock buildings and burned-out cars, presumably for practicing maneuvers.
-A giant, fierce-looking statue of a soldier by a manned checkpoint.
-The word KOMANDO spelled out with white rocks on the mountainside facing the camp.
+Barbed wire and dead-serious signage.
+I was in a field full of bunkers, mock buildings, and burned-out cars, presumably used for practicing maneuvers.
+A giant, fierce-looking statue of a soldier manned a checkpoint.
+KOMANDO was spelled with white rocks on the mountainside facing the camp.

-The peninsula is named after the ancient city of Karpasia, founded on the north coast in the 7th century BC or maybe earlier.
-The Greeks landed forces at Karpasia in 306 BC, stormed the nearby city of Ourania (aka Aphendrika) and then marched across the peninsula to Salamis.
-Excavations at Karpasia have found a wall, marble columns, statues, harbor mooring posts, and the remains of a church, palace, necropolis and aqueduct.
-The town flourished until the Arab raids of 647 AD.
+The peninsula is named after the ancient city of Karpasia, founded on the north coast in the 600s BCE or maybe earlier.
+The Greeks landed forces at Karpasia in 306 BC, stormed the nearby city of Ourania (also known as Aphendrika) and then marched across the peninsula to Salamis.
+Excavations at Karpasia have found a wall, marble columns, statues, harbor mooring posts, and the remains of a church, palace, necropolis, and aqueduct.
+The town flourished until the Arab raids of 647 CE.

 Amenities are few east of Kaplica.
 And so are the tourists.
 During a few days in mid-March, I was the only guest at my hotel.
 (It was early in the season.)
-Situated on a moonscape of rocks overlooking the sea a few miles east of Yenierenköy (aka Agialousa), the place reminded me of a summer-camp lodge.
+Situated on a moonscape of rocks overlooking the sea a few miles east of Yenierenköy (also known as Agialousa), the place reminded me of a summer-camp lodge.
 It had no front desk.
 I checked in at the hotel’s restaurant next door.
-Each night, after dinner, I walked with a flashlight back to my room on the second floor in the dark, the building empty, the wind blowing, the waves crashing.
-Let myself in, turned on the hall light.
+Each night, after dinner, I walked with a flashlight back to my room on the second floor of an empty building.
+In the dark, the wind blew.
+The waves crashed.
+I let myself in and turned on the hall light.
 A bit creepy.
 The Shining.
 But I enjoyed the brightness and clarity of the stars.

-The next morning after a meze breakfast of fried eggs, toast, honey, sausage, cheese, tomatoes, olives and coffee, I drove further east to explore the peninsula.
-The meadows were thick with wildflowers, yellows, reds, blues, purples and whites, from the hills to the shore.
+The next morning after a meze breakfast of fried eggs, toast, honey, sausage, cheese, tomatoes, olives, and coffee, I drove further east to explore the peninsula.
+The meadows were thick with wildflowers—yellows, reds, blues, purples, and whites—from the hills to the shore.
 The road gave way to cinder and potholes.
 In the villages, tractors were parked in the streets like cars.
-Women of various ages walked along the roads wearing layers of sweaters, long skirts, boots and scarves.
-I saw herds of cattle and goats and flocks of sheep, each accompanied by a watchful cowherd, goatherd or shepherd.
+Women of various ages walked along the roads wearing layers of sweaters, long skirts, boots, and scarves.
+I saw herds of cattle, goats, and sheep, each accompanied by a watchful cowherd, goatherd, or shepherd.

 On the north shore I stopped at:

 - Church of Agios Thyrsos, built in 1911.
-Next to it, a small 16th-century chapel, positioned over the tomb of Saint Thyrsos, sits by the water.
+Next to it, a small chapel from the 1500s is positioned over the tomb of Saint Thyrsos.
 Inside is a cave-like opening leading down to a once-upon-a-time spring, the water from which was supposed to enhance a woman’s fertility.
 The tiny chapel is filled with DIY icons and white wish-ribbons tied onto everything and stuffed into cracks in the walls, apparently a tradition in Cyprus.
 It looked like a homemade church in a cellar.
 I could sense the devotion.

-- Three churches: Agios Georgios (10th century), Panagia Asomatos (14th century) and Panagia Chrysiotissa (6th century) at the scrubby site of Ourania (aka Aphendrika), an ancient city from the 2nd century BC
+- Three churches: Agios Georgios (900s), Panagia Asomatos (1300s) and Panagia Chrysiotissa (500s) at the scrubby site of Ourania (also known as Aphendrika), an ancient city from the 100s BCE

 I crossed the peninsula to the south coast and headed further east.
 A long-eared wild rabbit as big as a dog bounded across the road.
 Stopped at an overlook to view the expansive Golden Beach.
 On the south coast I visited:

-- Church of Agios Synesios, dating to the 12th century (Saint Synesius is the guardian of the peninsula.)
+- Church of Agios Synesios, dating to the 1100s (Saint Synesius is the guardian of the peninsula.)

-The monastery is overrun with feral cats and donkeys.
-The peninsula is home to the Karpaz donkey, known as a symbol of Cyprus.
+The monastery is overrun with feral cats.
+The peninsula is also home to the Karpaz donkey, known as a symbol of Cyprus.
 The donkeys are not shy about seeking handouts from tourists.
 They pushed their muzzles into my car when I stopped to take photos.
 A joint campaign by Turkish- and Greek-Cypriots is underway to conserve the rare donkeys.
 Not sure about the cats.

-In the town of Dipkarpaz (aka Rizokarpaso), I tried to buy snacks for a picnic lunch.
+In the town of Dipkarpaz (also known as Rizokarpaso), I tried to buy snacks for a picnic lunch.
 I went into two small shops, doors wide open but lights dimmed.
 No one around.
 Finally, I realized it was siesta time—1:30-ish.
 I waited until 2 p.m. and a clerk showed up.
 We communicated with hand signals.

-On the road, I saw several classic cars, MGs, Mercedes, Triumph, BMWs.
+On the road, I saw several classic cars—MGs, Mercedes, Triumphs, and BMWs.
 The hotel owner said they belong to a Turkish-Cypriot who lives in Girne.
 He rented them to a British car club for the day.
 Rental cars like mine sport red license tags, as if to say, “Danger!
 This car is driven by a tourist.”
 A good idea in my case.

 Using a map the hotel owner provided, I hiked up the hill away from the coast.
-Beautiful views of the coastline and the fields full of wildflowers were dazzling.
+The fields full of wildflowers were dazzling.
 On the way I heard the clanging of bells and ran into a herd of goats.
 I waved at the goatherd.
 Here, they invest labor in monitoring the herds.
 In Scotland, livestock runs free.

 My goal for the day was to find two unfinished ancient statues lying in the weeds on the side of the hill.
-The trail was unmarked, just dirt roads used by farmers.
+The trail was unmarked—just dirt roads used by farmers.
 Turn here, turn there.
 After a couple of hours of following the map, I crossed a pasture, stepped over a stone fence and walked into a grove of carob trees.
 Among some boulders, I found them.
 Two unfinished stone statues lying prone, both bigger than I expected.
-One is about fifteen-feet-tall, the other around six.
-They date to 750–500 BC.
+One is about fifteen feet tall, the other around six.
+They date to 750–500 BCE.
 Why they were left there incomplete, no one knows.
 It’s a bizarre sight to find hidden in a remote field—giant, silent two-thousand-year-old effigies.

-On the way back down the hill, I sidetracked through plowed fields to the remains of Ayia Marina, a Byzantine-era church.
-Practically overgrown with weeds and shrubbery.
+On the way back down the hill, I sidetracked through plowed fields to the overgrown remains of Ayia Marina, a Byzantine-era church.
 It surprises me these ancient historical buildings are not kept up.
 I assume it has something to do with the Turkish-Cypriots’ lack of interest in maintaining the historical treasures of Greek-Cypriot culture.

-The owner invited me to dine with him, actually next to him, while he worked on his computer and watched an old movie on TV.
-He served lamb hash with eggs, rice and corn, salad, olives, tahini, humus and toast.
+The hotel owner invited me to dine with him, actually next to him, while he worked on his computer and watched an old movie on TV.
+He served lamb hash with eggs, rice and corn, salad, olives, tahini, humus, and toast.